Trading Strategies With Springs

 1. Early Identification of a Spring

-However, by considering these factors, you can validate the "credibility of a spring" in a timely manner:
+However, by considering these factors, you can assess the credibility of a spring in a timely manner:

 • Market Context: Does the spring surface within a well-established trading range?
 The significance and dependability of a spring could be heightened if it takes place within a clearly defined trading range or consolidation pattern.